ysono/CarND-T1P5-Vehicle-Detection/writeup.md

 The black color is obviously an issue.
 In fact I don't know how my pipeline performs on other colors, because there are only 2 black cars and one white car in the two videos.
 To correct this, I'd need to add more features, which could be reasonable if training with the much larger udacity dataset, or fine-tune choice of color spaces further.

 The commonality of false positives is another issue.
 Many of them appeared to contain a lane line.
 To remedy this, hard negative mining should be done by manually cropping out false positive windows and augmenting the training dataset with them.
 And if non-car training samples are under-represented, it could be sufficient to augment them with any road-related, non-car images, such as a collection of traffic signs from the previous traffic sign recognition project.

+Even when a car is generally correctly identified, the bounding box is often too short, because I have only 3 horizontal strips in which I search for cars.
+More strips need to be added.

 My current thresholding is primarily aimed to reduce false positives.
 This also causes some false negatives, and in case where a car box disappears and reappears immediately, some smoothing technique should be able to fill in these holes.
 This smoothing would use historical positions to derive relative speed and estimate the box's position at the next frame.
 So that such smoothed-in, non-detected car boxes are not kept around forever, they could be eliminated once their height diminshes beyond some threshold.